How much does it cost to stain or paint a fence?

 Cost to power wash and stain a fence

 Power washing and staining a fence costs $3.50 to $17.00 per linear foot or $530 to $2,600 for an average 150' fence.

-- Pressure washing a fence costs $1.50 to $3.00 per linear foot by itself and removes dirt, mold, mildew, and rust.
+Pressure washing prices alone are $1.50 to $3.00 per linear foot to remove dirt, mold, mildew, and rust.

 Cost to stain or paint a gate

-Staining or painting a gate costs $100 to $1,000, depending on the gate type, material, and condition.
+The cost to stain or paint a gate is $100 to $1,000, depending on the gate type, material, and condition.
 A wrought-iron gate requires less paint than a wood gate but may need more prep work to remove rust.

 Fence stain vs. paint cost

 Fence paint costs $30 to $80 per gallon.
 Fence stain costs $20 to $50 per gallon but requires more product.
 Paint provides higher UV and weather protection, but staining is the best long-term choice for wood once it's sealed.

 |Price per gallon||$30 – $80||$20 – $50|

 |Coverage per gallon (one-coat)||250 – 400 SF||200 – 300 SF|